 An employee app can help improve communication in the workplace – how?

-- Send updates quickly and easily to a filtered group.
-Not everyone needs to know everything that’s happening because maybe it’s not relevant for them.
-So send an update to a specific location or department – these parameters are set in an employee’s profile on the app.
+Send updates quickly and easily to a filtered group.
+Not everyone needs to know everything that’s happening because maybe it’s not relevant to them.
+Send an update to a specific location or department – these parameters are set in an employee’s profile on the app.